“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -- Dr. Seuss

 ☀☀☀ Eat, Pray, Love -- Elizabeth Gilbert A self-absorbed seeker travels to find herself, forgetting that the journey is not always just about the traveler, but that expressions of love, life and true adventure require a giving of yourself, and opening up your own life to finding understanding through others, not relying on them to bring enlightenment to you.
 I never had the feeling that the traveler in this story understood that.

 ☀☀☀☀ Ho Chi Minh: A Life -- William Duiker A landmark, lengthy biography of the George Washington of today's Vietnam.
-Its author is an eminent scholar who does a bang-up job fleshing out the politics of Ho's rise to power and glory as the father of an independent communist nation in Vietnam, but he left me wanting for examination of the more intimate, personal influences that shaped the life of "Uncle Ho."
+Its author is an eminent scholar who does a bang-up job fleshing out the politics of Ho's rise to power and glory as the father of an independent communist nation in Vietnam, but he left me wanting for a clearer examination of the more intimate, personal influences that shaped the life of "Uncle Ho."

 ☀☀☀ Of Walking in Ice -- Werner Herzog Herzog, the somewhat eccentric Germanfilm director, screenwriter, author, actor and opera director, describes his journey on foot across miles of frozen landscape to visit a dying friend, believing that it will keep her alive if he does.